TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 Directories of inactive extension are **removed** from ``typo3/sysext`` and ``typo3conf/ext``.
 This is a one way command with no way back.
 Don't blame anybody if this command destroys your data.
 **Handle with care!**

+This command is deprecated.
+Instead of adding extensions and then removing them, just don't add them in the first place.